Monday, January 18, 2021

 Whether this incident propelled my grandfather into discontinuing driving OR whether the effects of the Great Depression had a part (they lost their farm and property in the depression), my grandfather later sold his car and never drove again.

-Joseph and Ella Kijak
+Joseph and Ella Kijak:

 Over the years books have been written about Fred "Killer" Burke and his part in the history of St. Joseph.
 Life as my mother knew it (she was only 4 at the time) could have been tragically different if the automobile ride my grandfather gave Fred Burke had not ended safely.